Audre Lorde

-Audre Lorde (/ˈɔːdri ˈlɔːrd/ AW-dree-_-LORD; born Audrey Geraldine Lorde; February 18, 1934 – November 17, 1992) was an American writer, professor, philosopher, intersectional feminist, poet and civil rights activist.
-She was a self-described "Black, lesbian, feminist, socialist, mother, warrior, poet" who dedicated her life and talents to confronting different forms of injustice, as she believed there could be "no hierarchy of oppressions" among "those who share the goals of liberation and a workable future for our children".
+Audre Lorde (/ˈɔːdri ˈlɔːrd/ AW-dree-_-LORD; born Audrey Geraldine Lorde; February 18, 1934 – November 17, 1992) was an American writer, professor, philosopher, intersectional feminist, poet, and civil rights activist.
+She was a self-described "Black, lesbian, feminist, socialist, mother, warrior, poet" who dedicated her life and talents to confronting all forms of injustice and oppression.
+She believed that there could be "no hierarchy of oppressions" among "those who share the goals of liberation and a workable future for our children".

 As a poet, she is well known for technical mastery and emotional expression, as well as her poems that express anger and outrage at civil and social injustices she observed throughout her life.
 She was the recipient of national and international awards and the founding member of Kitchen Table: Women of Color Press.
 As a spoken word artist, her delivery has been called powerful, melodic, and intense by the Poetry Foundation.
 Her poems and prose largely deal with issues related to civil rights, feminism, lesbianism, illness, disability, and the exploration of Black female identity.

 Early life

-Audre Lorde was born on February 18, 1934, in New York City to Caribbean immigrants Frederick Byron Lorde and Linda Gertrude Belmar Lorde.
-Her father, Frederick Byron Lorde (Byron), was born on April 20, 1898, in Barbados.
+Lorde's father Byron was born on April 20, 1898, in Barbados.
 Her mother, Linda Gertrude Belmar Lorde, was born in 1902 on the island Carriacou in Grenada.
-Lorde's mother was of mixed ancestry but passed as Spanish, which was a source of pride for her family.
+Lorde's mother was a light-skinned Black woman but sometimes passed as Spanish, for employment opportunities.
 Lorde's father was darker than the Belmar family liked, and they only allowed the couple to marry because of Byron's charm, ambition, and persistence.
 After their immigration, the new family settled in Harlem, a diverse neighborhood in upper Manhattan, New York.
-Lorde was the youngest of three daughters, her older sisters named Phyllis and Helen Lorde.
-Lorde was nearsighted to the point of being legally blind, so she grew up listening to her mother's stories about the West Indies rather than reading them.
-At the age of four, she learned to talk while she learned to read, and her mother taught her to write at around the same time.
-She wrote her first poem when she was in eighth grade.
+Lorde was the youngest of three daughters.
+Lorde was nearsighted to the point of being legally blind.
+At the age of four she learned to read at the same time she learned to talk, with the help of Augusta Braxton Baker, then children's librarian at the 135th Street Branch of the New York Public Library.
+Her mother taught her to write at around the same time.

-Born as Audrey Geraldine Lorde, she chose to drop the "y" from her first name while still a child, explaining in Zami: A New Spelling of My Name that she was more interested in the artistic symmetry of the "e"-endings in the two side-by-side names "Audre Lorde" than in spelling her name the way her parents had intended.
+Born Audrey Geraldine Lorde, she chose to drop the "y" from her first name while still a child, explaining in Zami: A New Spelling of My Name that she was more interested in the artistic symmetry of the "e"-endings in the two side-by-side names "Audre Lorde" than in spelling her name the way her parents had intended.